 Oh, joy!
 Time to discuss everyone's least favorite topic in excruciating detail... let's talk POO, people!
 If you're a longtime dog person, you might find it hard to imagine that anyone would need a tutorial about what to do with poop, but you'd be surprised.
-These days, there's a dazzling array of products aimed at helping people conveniently dispose of Fido's feces, so it can be difficult to figure out what to buy and how to use it - and where the heck to put that poop once you've picked it up!
+These days, there's a dazzling array of supplies aimed at helping people conveniently dispose of dog feces, so it can be difficult to figure out what to buy and how to use it - and where the heck to put that poop once you've picked it up!

 Poo Pickup and Removal in the Yard

 Things can get pretty icky in your yard if you have a dog and don't have a good pickup plan.
 I'm a fan of either picking the poop up immediately each time the dog goes or getting on a schedule of some kind.
 You might want to get in the habit of picking up every evening before you go to bed, or first thing in the morning.
 If your yard is big enough (or your dog is small enough!), you might be able to scoop less frequently and have one or two designated cleanup days each week.

 If you like to delegate responsibilities (especially the icky ones!) around the house, you can make this a chore for a kid (or the roommate who loses the coin toss).
 You'll find that things stay cleaner if there's a plan in place for who's going to do it and when it will be done.